-To be honest, I find the worst harassment towards females to be in the Middle East.
-It is difficult to travel there as a female, and it can be quite stressful if you are traveling on your own.
+To be honest, I find the worst harassment toward females to be in the Middle East.
+It’s difficult to travel there as a woman and can be quite stressful if you’re on your own.

 “We should share a room.”

 I heard this one during my second trip to the Middle East, but this time I was traveling by myself.
-On a bus from the airport into Amman, the Egyptian man next to me suggested we should share a room, ‘you know just to save costs’.
+On a bus from the airport into Amman, the Egyptian man next to me suggested we should share a room, “You know, just to save costs.”
 Yeah, I’m sure that’s why.
-Noticing a wedding ring on his finger, I said, “Should we call your wife just to make sure it’s okay?”
+Noticing a wedding ring on his finger, I said, “Should we call your wife just to make sure it’s OK?”